F5Networks/f5-google-gdm-templates-v2/examples/autoscale/bigiq/README.md

 - F5 GDM templates do not reconfigure existing Google Cloud resources, such as firewall rules.
 Depending on your configuration, you may need to configure these resources to allow the BIG-IP VE(s) to receive traffic for your application.
 Similarly, the DAG example template that sets up the load balancer services configures forwarding rules and health checks on those resources to forward external traffic to the BIG-IP(s) on standard ports 443 and 80.
 F5 recommends cloning this repository and modifying the module templates to fit your use case.

 - If you have cloned this repository to modify the templates or BIG-IP config files and published to your own location, you can use the **templateBaseUrl** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See main [/examples/README.md](../../README.md#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

+- Because this solution does not utilize BIG-IP Device Service Clustering (DSC), synchronizing ASM WAF cookie protection settings across instances is not supported.
+If you are deploying this solution into a production environment, F5 recommends customizing the default runtime-init configuration to install the cookie protection string on each BIG-IP instance at provisioning time.
+This requires creating an additional Google Secret Manager secret containing the cookie protection string.
+See customization example #1 under [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for step-by-step instructions.

 - If you create multiple deployments of this solution that use the same BIG-IQ device for licensing, please use the **bigIpIpCidrRange** parameter to specify a unique CIDR range for each private management subnet.
 When deploying the existing network solution, please ensure that the subnetworks used for **bigIpIpCidrRange** have unique CIDR ranges.
 Google Cloud assigns MAC addresses using the private management subnet and BIG-IQ uses MAC addresses to assign the license.
 If two BIG-IPs share the same MAC address, there will be a conflict in licensing.